DidierMurilloF/animal-animation-app/README.md

 ## Credits

-The Animal Animation App was created by Didier Murillo and inspired by the Udemy course “Modern React with Redux” by Stephen Grider.
+The Animal Animation Shiny App was inspired by one of the sections from the Udemy course “Modern React with Redux” by Stephen Grider.
 Feel free to use, modify, and distribute the app as you like.